Mold Removal in Hummelstown, PA Pennsylvania 17036

 Simple Signs That You Could Have a Mold Problem

-- The smell of mold is quite distinctive.
+1. A sour smell.
 It's a unique smell.
-Even if it's impossible to detect anything, you know it's there.
+Even if you don't see anything, you still know it's there.

-- visible microbial growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Splotches in the ceiling may suggest a leaky roof, burst pipe, or condensation in ductwork.
-Dark spots or dark brown or black mold that are visible on the walls may suggest a cracked or burst pipe behind the drywall.
-This may be an ongoing leak, however the damage is likely to become worse.
+2. Visual Microbial Growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Spots in the ceiling may indicate a leaking roof or a burst pipe or condensation in ductwork.
+Dark patches or the appearance of brown or black mold on the walls may be a sign of a cracked or burst pipe that is hidden behind the drywall.
+This may be a slow leak, but the damage will only get worse.

-- Soft moist areas on the floors, walls or Ceiling.
-This could indicate that there is microbial growth is present.
-Mold may appear invisible right now, but it could be hidden behind the drywall or on the support studs, underneath the flooring, or in the roof of your home.
+3. Soft moist areas on the Floors, Walls or Ceiling.
+This could be a sign that microbial growth is occurring.
+Mold may have not been visible at this point, but it could be hiding behind the drywall or on the supportive studs, under flooring, or in the roof of your home.

-- Recently Flood Event.
-The spores need water to grow which is why a recent water leak or flood, or sewer back-up could have triggered the necessary water activity needed to support mold growth.
+5. Recent Water Event.
+The spores require water to grow and, therefore, the recent leak, flood, or sewer back-up could have caused the appropriate water activity required for support mold growth.

 Superior Mold Removal